 Mount Rushmore Audio Tour

 If you want to explore the area at your own pace, be sure to include the Mount Rushmore Audio Tour when you visit Mount Rushmore.
-This self-guided audio tour features narration, music, interviews, sound effects, and more, giving you an amazing perspective on what it took to achieve the carving of the Mount Rushmore presidents.
+This self-guided audio tour features narration, music, interviews, sound effects, and more, giving you an amazing perspective on what it took to achieve the carving of the presidents Mount Rushmore honors.
 The audio tour is available in several different languages, including English, Spanish, German, and Lakota.
 Of course, visitors can also check out the Grand View Terrace and the Visitor Center.

 Lodging in the Mount Rushmore Area